 We calculated the following estimates separately for active employees and retirees.
-As requested, we also separated results by the following employee classifications: Certificated, Classified and Management.
+As requested, we also separated results by the following employee classifications: Certificated Management, Certificated, Classified and Classified Management.
 We estimated the following:

 - the total liability created.
-(The actuarial present value of total projected benefit payments or APVPBP) - ten years of projected benefit payments. - the "total OPEB liability (TOL)."
-(The TOL is the portion of the APVPBP attributable to employees' service prior to the measurement date.) - the "net OPEB liability" (NOL).
-For plans funded through a trust, this represents the unfunded portion of the liability.
+(The actuarial present value of projected benefit payments or APVPBP) - ten years of projected benefit payments. - the "total OPEB liability (TOL)."
+(The TOL is the portion of the APVPBP attributable to employees' service prior to the measurement date.)

-- > the service cost (SC).
-This is the value of OPEB benefits earned for one year of service. - > deferred inflows and outflows of resources attributable to the OPEB plan. - "OPEB expense."
-This is the amount recognized in accrual basis financial statements as the current period expense.
-The OPEB expense includes service cost, interest and certain changes in the OPEB liability, adjusted to reflect deferred inflows and outflows.
-This amount may need to be adjusted to reflect any contributions received after the Measurement Date. - Amounts to support financial statement Note Disclosures and Required Supplementary Information (RSI) schedules.
+- the "net OPEB liability" (NOL).
+For plans funded through a trust, this represents the unfunded portion of the liability. - the service cost (SC).
+This is the value of OPEB benefits earned for one year of service. - deferred inflows and outflows of resources attributable to the OPEB plan. - "OPEB expense."
+This is the amount recognized in accrual basis financial statements as the current period expense in addition to contributions.
+The OPEB expense includes service cost, interest and certain changes in the OPEB liability, adjusted to reflect deferred inflows and outflows. - Amounts to support financial statement Note Disclosures and Required Supplementary Information (RSI) schedules.